-Be careful when constructing your bylaws as the regulations vary by state, so double check your requirements before beginning the process.
+Be careful when constructing your bylaws as the regulations vary by state, so double-check your requirements before beginning the process.

 There are many different aspects to include in your bylaws that you have previously determined like your name, board roles, and board responsibilities.
-While there are an unlimited number of sections you can add, there are a few that are required.
+While there is an unlimited number of sections you can add, there are a few that are required.

 Committees: This section needs to detail any committees you may already have and any that would like to create in the future.
 Your bylaws should detail when they will meet, who can be involved and any rules regarding committee rights.